Rebecca Y. Bassett, MS

 I love science, especially genetics.
 Throughout high school and college I worked and volunteered at the Dolan DNA Learning Center, a part of the Cold Spring Harbor Laboratory in New York.
 When I was in college, I discovered the field of genetic counseling.
 I immediately knew this work would satisfy my desire for learning about genetics and helping others understand their genetic conditions.
 I’m an active member of the National Society of Genetic Counselors and Collaborative Group of the Americas on Inherited Colorectal Cancer.
 To stay current in my field I attend genetics conferences and specialty conferences in cancer genetics.
 I also participate in online trainings, as well as tumor boards and multidisciplinary clinics within the hospital.
 I'm proud to be part of our growing genetics department to continue to provide a unique perspective to a health care team to help give patients more personalized care.
 I look forward to knowing each of my patients by understanding their beliefs and individual perspectives through discussing their individual and family histories, which helps me understand their beliefs and unique perspectives.

 How I thrive

-My husband and I stay active by walking our two rescue greyhounds on the beach and around our peaceful neighborhood.
-It’s also important for us to unwind and spend time with our ohana.
-In my leisure time I enjoy gardening with my sister, who is my best friend.
-I also love cooking for friends and family, especially creating dishes made of home-grown produce from our garden.
+My husband and I stay active with our son by walking our two rescue greyhounds around our neighborhood and taking him swimming.
+It’s also important for us to spend time with our extended ohana.